-The housing issue is one that every salmon company has found itself embroiled in.
+The lack of affordable, available accommodation is one that every salmon farming company has found itself facing.

-They know they are offering good jobs in fabulous locations.
-They want people to love living and working around the farms but they also know it can be difficult to retain staff if there is hardly any accommodation and what there is, is ropey.
+Scottish salmon producers know they are offering well paid, year round jobs working in some of Scotland's most stunning locations.
+They want people to love living and working around the farms but they also know it can be difficult to recruit and retain staff when accommodation is hard to come by.

 In recent years, various salmon companies have taken possession of new homes in popular Highlands villages.
 These are not holiday homes, they are not being taken by retirees moving up from the Central Belt or from London, they are not even local housing association properties for those on the housing list.

-These houses have been bought and signed off by Salmon Scotland members like Wester Ross Fisheries, a company so frustrated by the lack of housing for local workers it decided to provide their accommodation itself.
+These houses have been bought by Salmon Scotland members like Wester Ross Fisheries, a company so frustrated by the lack of housing for local workers it decided to provide their accommodation itself.

 This is a tale has been repeated right down the west coast of Scotland, through the islands and up into Shetland and Orkney too.

-On Rum, Mowi – Scotland’s biggest salmon company – built multiple kit houses for its workers.
+On Rum, Mowi – Scotland’s biggest salmon producer – built multiple houses for its workers.

 These plots, already fixed up with water, electricity and broadband, are being given to the local community so the islanders can benefit too, by building the houses and either by letting them out or selling them on.